How do you know which capital gains tax rate applies to you? There are four main considerations to bear in mind:

 Any gains resulting from an Enterprise Investment Scheme are exempt from capital gains tax after a period of three years.

-During the first three years, however, it may be possible to defer, reduce or completely remove any capital gains tax liability thought the use of deferral or disposal reliefs.
+During the first three years, however, it may be possible to defer, reduce or completely remove any capital gains tax liability through the use of deferral or disposal reliefs.